-Hyper-Decanting generally refers to the practice of oxygenating wine in a blender, and introduced to the world by Nathan Myhrvold.
+Hyper decanting wine generally refers to the practice of oxygenating wine in a blender and was introduced to the world by Nathan Myhrvold.
+Yes, really.

 - Nose—alcohol, spice, cooked dark fruits, lead pencil shavings

 - Taste—dark fruits, black pepper, dried herbs, smoke, cigar tobacco, leather, cedar, plum

 - The wine seemed closed and tight and slightly grippy